AdobeDocs/experience-manager-cloud-service.en/help/assets/search-assets.md

 ### Search index configurations {#searchindex}

 Asset discovery relies on indexing of DAM contents, including the metadata.
 Faster and accurate asset discovery relies on optimized indexing and appropriate configurations.
-See [search index](/help/assets/performance-tuning-guidelines.md#search-indexes), [oak queries and indexing](/help/sites-deploying/queries-and-indexing.md), and [best practices](/help/sites-deploying/best-practices-for-queries-and-indexing.md).
+See search index best practices, oak queries and indexing, and indexing best practices.

 ### Sort on Name column {#sortbyname}